Current facets (Pre-Master)

 - its location at the Erasmus School of Economics, at the heart of the lively Woudestein campus of Erasmus University Rotterdam, in one of Europe’s most international and vibrant cities – Rotterdam

-- its close collaboration with the Center for Neurogenomics and Cognitive Research (Vrjie Universiteit, Amsterdam) that allows us to bundle resources for research, jointly recruit PhD students and staff members, and to train PhD students from both institutions and beyond in our interdisciplinary research environment
+- its close collaboration with the faculty of Economics and Business of the Vrjie Universiteit (Amsterdam) that allows us to bundle resources for research, jointly recruit PhD students and staff members, and to train PhD students from both institutions and beyond in our interdisciplinary research environment

 The roots of EURIBEB go back to 2007 when researchers from the Erasmus School of Economics and the Erasmus Medical Center started a joint research project to investigate the molecular genetic architecture of economic outcomes.
 The collaboration was motivated by the following insights: